bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 widgets any way you want.
 However, it doesn't help you assemble the models in meaningful or correct ways.
 It is entirely up to you to put them together.

-Therefore, unless you have special applicatшons that require finer control, you will probably want to use the |bokeh.plotting| interface described below.
+Therefore, unless you have special applications that require finer control, you will probably want to use the |bokeh.plotting| interface described below.
 For more information on Bokeh models, consult the :ref:`refguide`.